-Personal finance in New Zealand has a huge number of searches.
-You'd find a lot of reliable sites and sound advice, including the popular r/PersonalFinanceNZ subreddit.
+One quick search, and you'll find loads of personal finance blogs in New Zealand, including the popular r/PersonalFinanceNZ subreddit.
 The goal is the same — to help those who want to save their money, and be financially free.
 Even so, however, over 70% of Kiwis still live from paycheck to paycheck, and are struggling to save.

 According to the study made by the Financial Services Council last June named Money and You, only 21% of Kiwis feel in control of their finances, and are confident to last them beyond their paycheck.

-The good news is, 72% of us are willing to learn more and improve our financial knowledge, according to another survey made by Westpac and Stuff.
+The good news is, 72% of people are willing to learn more and improve their financial knowledge, according to another survey made by Westpac and Stuff.

 So, what better way to start 2021 than by learning more about money, and managing your finances wisely?
 Here are 10 of the best NZ personal finance bloggers to help you.

 The Happy Saver publishes financial blogs, podcast series, books, and questionnaires to guide Kiwis in their financial journey.
 They have affiliations with some of the biggest investment companies in New Zealand such as PocketSmith, Sharesight, Sharesies, Hatch, Kernel, Book Depository, Mighty Ape, Cove, Clearly, and more.

 They’re passionate about saving and investing your money, whether it’s through KiwiSaver, ETFs, index funds, and more.
 Subscribe to their online newsletter to get notified for whenever they publish their weekly blogs or podcasts.

 Achieve financial freedom with Passive Income NZ!
 Coming from the name itself, they aim to help you earn more through your passive income, which requires little to no effort from your end.
 Aside from helping you earn passively, they also provide useful tips and hacks to get you out of debt, save money, or have better investment options.